USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/deep_learning_for_images.md

 ```
 when you try to visualize one of the MNIST images.
 This error is due to the very fact that we explicitly expanded the dimensions to make `keras` happy.

-## <span style='color:Green'> Your turn: </span>
-Modify your code to work with the newly shaped `X_train` and `X_test` arrays.
+{% include alert class="question" title="Your turn" content="Modify your code to work with the newly shaped `X_train` and `X_test` arrays.
 The `np.squeeze` method for numpy arrays will likely be of use here: it removes single-dimensional entries from the shape of an array.
 Note--you do not want to actually modify the shape of `X_train` or `X_test` here.
 Your goal is to modify the visualization code to deal with the singleton dimensions.
-Even if you were able to runt he code above, it is a good exercise to learn the usage of `np.squeeze` as other functions may grumble about singleton dimensions in the future.
+Even if you were able to runt he code above, it is a good exercise to learn the usage of `np.squeeze` as other functions may grumble about singleton dimensions in the future." %}

 ```python